-Gary Stockton, Singh, Raghuwinder, Strahan, Ronald E., Monzingo, John, Fontenot, Kathryn, Kirk-Ballard, Heather
+Gary A. Stockton, Singh, Raghuwinder, Strahan, Ronald E., Monzingo, John, Fontenot, Kathryn, Kirk-Ballard, Heather

 Get Your Soil Tested!

 Never miss an issue of Horticulture Hints from the LSU AgCenter!

 Visit the Horticulture Hints website at

 Rose of Sharon, althea or Chinese hibiscus — these three names are commonly heard for the same plant.
 The rose of Sharon blooms from summer through early fall.
 Flower colors can be white, red, lavender or light blue.

 This plant is an excellent choice for the landscape as it offers blooms in the late summer when many of our flowering plants have stopped flowering.
 The mature rose of Sharon can get up to 12 feet.
 The plant likes full to partial sun and can handle a soil with a pH of 5.5 to 7.5.